dnstock/nytimes-spelling-bee-live-word-stats/README.md

 ## Overview

-This is a **feature enhancement** that displays live word stats for the [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) puzzle game directly on the New York Times website.
+This project provides **feature enhancements** for the [Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) puzzle game directly on the New York Times website.

-It renders a compact, live-updating table (letters × word lengths + totals) directly on the Spelling Bee page with a small floating menu to toggle visibility.
+It adds real-time word counts and other statistics, making it easier to track progress and enhance the Spelling Bee experience.

-This feature adds real-time word counts and other statistics, making it easier to track progress and enhance the Spelling Bee experience.
+You will get a compact, live-updating table (letters × word lengths + totals) directly on the Spelling Bee page with a small floating menu to toggle visibility.

 ## Installation Instructions